bbc/simorgh/src/app/hooks/useClickTracker/README.md

 - Tracking when an element has been clicked
 - Sending the event to ATI

 A click event is sent to ATI when a user performs a valid click (as per [clickTypes.js](./clickTypes.js)) on a tracked component.
-Specificially the following are valid clicks:
+Specifically the following are valid clicks:

 - ### General
   - Middle Click